Pre-deploy security checklist: The absolute launch readiness guide for vibe-coded AI apps.

 Before you ship, confirm you will know if the release fails securely:

-- auth failures are logged
+- Auth failures are logged

-- billing errors are logged
+- Billing errors are logged

-- permission denials are visible
+- Permission denials are visible

-- important mutation paths emit useful identifiers
+- Important mutation paths emit useful identifiers

 Final release decision

-Do not ask, “Does the app work?”
+Do not ask "Does the app work?"
+Ask:

-- did any privileged value reach the client?
+- Did any privileged value reach the client?

-- can one user access another user’s data?
+- Can one user access another user's data?

-- can a public route write or mutate unexpectedly?
+- Can a public route write or mutate unexpectedly?

 If you cannot answer those cleanly, the deploy is not ready.